-Chapter 13 from Angela Davis’s 1981 book, Women, Race and Class (download linked below) is to a large extent a polemic against the Wages for Housework Movement of that time, led by Mariarosa Dalla Costa in Italy.
+Chapter 13 from Angela Davis’s 1981 book, Women, Race and Class (attached) is to a large extent a polemic against the Wages for Housework Movement of that time, led by Mariarosa Dalla Costa in Italy.
 Davis makes an orthodox Marxist defence against a kind of anarchism or liberalism.
-Naturally this does not mean that Davis has always been orthodox, any more than C L R James was always orthodox.
+Naturally, this does not mean that Davis has always been orthodox, any more than C L R James was always orthodox.

 In this text, Davis tackles the matter of housework first, arguing for a communist solution to the drudgery of child care, domestic cleaning, food preparation, and laundry.